PMKielstra/EscapeIDSO/docs/Checklist.md

 If you plan to play the escape room, do not read this document.
 It contains spoilers.

+## Trigger Warning

+The story centers around an AI who would rather delete herself than be forced to commit crimes.
+It therefore (arguably) has players assist in a suicide.
+There are also hints at controlling and abusive relationships.

 ## Equipment

 * A space to hold the event, including: